-Use the System menu items to display and configure basic administrative details of the Managed Switch.
+Use the System menu items to display and configure basic administrative details of the Industrial Media Converter.
 Under the System, the following topics are provided to configure and view the system information.
 This section has the following items:

-System Information The Managed Switch system information is provided here. ■ IP Configuration Configure the IPv4/IPv6 interface and IP routes of the Managed Switch on this page. ■ IP Status This page displays the status of the IP protocol layer.
+System Information The Industrial Media Converter system information is provided here.
+IP Configuration Configure the IPv4/IPv6 interface and IP routes of the Industrial Media Converter on this page.
+IP Status This page displays the status of the IP protocol layer.
 The status is defined by the IP interfaces, the IP routes and the neighbor cache (ARP cache) status.
+ARP The Address Resolution Protocol, or ARP, is a foundation layer of TCP/IP.
+It translates IP addresses to physical MAC addresses, or locates a gateway through which a machine may be located.
 Users Configuration This page provides an overview of the current users.
 Currently the only way to login as another user on the web server is to close and reopen the browser.
 Privilege Levels This page provides an overview of the privilege levels.
-NTP Configuration Configure NTP server on this page. ■ Time Configuration Configure time parameter on this page. ■ UPnP Configure UPnP on this page. ■ DHCP Relay Configure DHCP Relay on this page. ■ DHCP Relay Statistics This page provides statistics for DHCP relay.
+NTP Configuration Configure NTP server on this page.
+Time Configuration Configure time parameter on this page.
+UPnP Configure UPnP on this page.
+DHCP Relay Configure DHCP Relay on this page.
+DHCP Relay Statistics This page provides statistics for DHCP relay.
 CPU Load This page displays the CPU load, using an SVG graph.
-System Log The system log information of the Managed Switch system is provided here.
-Detailed Log The detailed log information of the Managed Switch system is provided here.
-Remote Syslog Configure remote syslog on this page. ■ SMTP Configuration Configure SMTP parameters on this page.
-SNMP Configure SNMP parameters on this page RMON Configure the RMON parameters on this page

-Configure the DHCP server on this page
+System Log The system log information of the Industrial Media Converter system is provided here.
+Detailed Log The detailed log information of the Industrial Media Converter system is D (.
+0 l provided here.
+Remote Syslog Configure remote syslog on this page.
+SMTP Configuration Configure SMTP parameters on this page.
+Digital Input/Output Configuration digital input and output on this page.
+Fault Alarm Configuration fault alarm on this page.
+SNMP Configure SNMP parameters on this page RMON Configure the RMON parameters on this page DHCP server Configure the DHCP server on this page Industrial Protocol Configure the Modbus TCP Mode on this page